Transitioning from One Property Management Company in Atlanta to Another.

 It’s Simpler than You Think.

-Many prospective clients inevitably ask us during an interview how the transition process works from one management company to another.
+Many prospective clients inevitably ask us during an interview how the transition process works for Atlanta property management companies.
 Some boards are reluctant to change companies because they mistakenly believe it’s a long, complicated process that requires their direct oversight.
 Others are worried that community information will get lost between the two.
 Still others aren’t sure what their rights are when it comes to terminating an agreement with an existing firm.

-While changing companies can produce some anxiety, it’s important to know the facts about transition and what your rights are as an Association.
+While changing Atlanta property management companies can produce some anxiety, it’s important to know the facts about transition and what your rights are as an Association.

 - Transition is Protected under Georgia Law.
 Georgia law protects Associations from a prior management company or developer by stating that the transfer of information is done in a timely and orderly manner.
 This protection is provided by the Georgia Real Estate Commission and by the Secretary of State Department of Corporations laws and guidelines.
 Georgia law also states that an association’s records must be kept for seven years